You Can Get It Done

 success stories, and even some additional practice there:

-uncertain about.
-If you discover sites that you think should
+If you discover sites that you think should be included here,

 Congratulations on getting underway in your exam